S3-working-group/s3-practical-guide/content/src/patterns/defining-agreements/contract-for-successful-collaboration.md

-# Contract For Successful Collaboration
+# Contract for Successful Collaboration

 <summary>
 Support successful collaboration from the start and build trust between parties by co-creating mutually beneficial and legally robust contracts.